Make a positive difference in the lives of others

-The objective of this programme is to produce graduates who:
+The objective of this programme is to produce graduates that:

 - Take a critical, reflective approach to social work practice that includes the use of supervision, continuing professional development, on-going learning and personal wellbeing.